 The U.S. office market vacancy rate reached 15.9 percent in the second quarter, the highest level in four years, and rent fell by the largest amount in more than seven years as demand remained weak, according to a leading real estate research firm.

-It's bad, Reis director of research Victor Calanog said.
+It's bad, Reis Inc director of research Victor Calanog said.
 It's decaying and getting worse.
 Given the depth and magnitude of the recession, you can argue that we are facing a storm of epic proportions and we're only at the beginning.

 Asking rent during the quarter fell 1.4 percent to $28.43 per square foot.
-Factoring in rent-free months and improvement costs to landlords, effective rent -- the net amount of cash landlords take in -- fell 2.7 percent in the quarter to $23.42 per square foot.
+Factoring in rent-free months and improvement costs to landlords, effective rent -- the net amount of cash landlords take in -- fell 2.7 percent to $23.42 per square foot.
 The second-quarter drop was more severe than the first quarter's 2.3 percent, dampening hopes the office market is bottoming out, Reis said.